shuknuk/shuk-bot/README.md

+So once I figure out how to hide the bot token then I will make the GitHub project public.
+If u see it public, then you should assume that the bot token is hidden lolololololol.

 Right now the bot is currently in beta, so more features will be added soon.